-- A. Graduate clinicians are responsible for providing their own transportation to and from assigned practicum sites, including any travel required to the assigned site's auxiliary locations. - B. Clinical sites are in the greater Columbus area, including possible placements in facilities that are approximately a one-hour drive from the OSU SLHC. - C. It is recommended that graduate clinicians have the following in place: - a.
-A road-worthy vehicle to provide safe and prompt transportation. - b.
-Sufficient funds to support costs of travel and parking. - c.
-A well-defined time management plan to allow for travel time. - D. The Ohio State University assumes no liability for travel.
-The Department of Speech and Hearing Science advises each graduate clinician to obtain liability insurance for any travel to and from practicum sites (see Section 2.7). - E. Any graduate clinician who chooses to limit their participation at clinic sites due to transportation availability, mileage concerns, travel time, or parking may delay their progression to graduation.
+Graduate clinicians are responsible for providing their own transportation to and from assigned practicum sites, including any travel required to the assigned site's auxiliary locations.

+Clinical sites are in the greater Columbus area, including possible placements in facilities that are approximately a one-hour drive from the OSU SLHC.

+It is recommended that graduate clinicians have the following in place:

+- A valid driver's license - A road-worthy vehicle to provide safe and prompt transportation. - Sufficient funds to support costs of travel and parking. - A well-defined time management plan to allow for travel time.

+Students are responsible for all liability connected to their independent travel to and from their clinical sites.
+The Ohio State University is not liable for any injury, illness or death that may occur.
+The Department of Speech and Hearing Science advises each graduate clinician to obtain liability insurance for any travel to and from practicum sites (see Section 2.7).

+Any graduate clinician who chooses to limit their participation at clinic sites due to transportation availability, mileage concerns, travel time, or parking may delay their progression to graduation.